catalinghita8/android-mvp-dagger2/README.md

 ![Dependecy](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/dependecy_graph_diagram.png)
 _Note: The above diagram might help you understand how Dagger-android works.
 Also, only essential components/modules/objects are included here, this is suggested by the "…"_
+## Testing
+The apps' components are easy to test due to the project's structure and also due to DI achieved through Dagger.
+Unit tests are conducted with the help of Mockito and Instrumentation tests with the help of Espresso.

+In order to synchronize the background tasks with the testing environment provided by Espresso, a custom implementation of `IdlingResource` has been integrated into the app.
+I have given more details on this topic in [this medium article](https://medium.com/@catalinghita8/integrate-espresso-idling-resources-in-your-app-to-build-flexible-ui-tests-c779e24f5057).
 ### Reactive approach
 It is extremely important to note that this project has a low level of reactiveness, it might barely dream to the possibilities of a effective reactive approach.
 Nevertheless, the app was intended to have a flexible and efficient testing capability, rather than a fully reactive build.